stefanwalther/qliksense-extension-tutorial/docs/09-Loading-Resources.md

 * Style sheets / CSS files
 * Images
-* Javascript libraries
+* JavaScript libraries
 * Fonts
 * Items from the content library

 Before we start, let's recap how Qlik Sense manages to load resources asynchroneosly, thus using RequireJS.

-## Repitition: Using RequireJS
+## Repetition: Using RequireJS

 Qlik Sense uses [RequireJS](http://requirejs.org/) to take care of the asynchronous loading of resources.
 First of all let's remember how RequireJS works: